EmilHvitfeldt/ISLR-tidymodels-labs/docs/09-support-vector-machines.md

 ##          4 0 0 0 5
 ```

 And it performs fairly well.
-A couple of misclassification but nothing too bad.
+A couple of misclassifications but nothing too bad.